 “Our new Constitution is now established, and has an appearance that promises permanency; but in this world nothing can be said to be certain, except death and taxes.”

 Yep, taxes are awful, but they are a part of our [un]natural order.
 Here are a few things to know about when the Taxman/Taxwoman cometh.

-Uncle Sam recently changed the rules in a big way for both individuals and corporations.
-Here are just some of the many changes for individual taxpayers (but check with your own tax professional to address your own tax situation).
-Most of the new provisions (but not all) took effect in tax year 2018 and will expire in tax year 2025.
-For more information, check out the latest IRS news releases and statements:
+A few years ago, Uncle Sam changed the rules for both individuals and corporations.
+Here are a few of the many changes for individual taxpayers (but check with your own tax professional to address your own tax situation).
+Most of these new provisions (but not all) took effect in tax year 2018 and will expire in tax year 2025.

-- tax brackets and rates for tax year 2020:
+Tax brackets and rates for tax year 2021:

 - Higher standard deduction:

 - State and Local Tax (SALT) deduction capped:

 - The deduction for state and local taxes (which includes income tax, property tax, and sales tax) was capped at $10,000.

 - Previously, there was no upper limit on the amount that could be deducted.

 - The deduction for mortgage interest on new mortgages (issued after December 15, 2017) for a primary or secondary residence was limited to interest on up to $750,000 of mortgage debt.